top of page

 Immersion

-Listening fits books into everyday life
+Listening is how the story fits into your life

-Multitasking friendly
+• Multitasking friendly

-Flexible consumption
+• Flexible consumption

-Fits daily routines
+• Fits daily routines

 Listeners described audiobooks as a way to integrate books into everyday life, turning idle moments into opportunities for reading.